People's Republic of China

 - Munitions List Exports--subject to certain exceptions, no licenses may be issued for the export of any defense article on the U.S. Munitions List.
 This restriction may be waived upon a presidential national interest determination.

 - Arms Imports--import of defense articles from China was banned after the imposition of the ban on arms exports to China.
-The import ban was subsequently waived by the Administration and reimposed on May 26, 1994.
-It covers all items on the Bureau of Alcohol, Tobacco, and Firearms' Munitions Import List.
+The import ban was subsequently waived by the Administration and re-imposed on May 26, 1994.
+It covers all items on the Bureau of Alcohol, Tobacco, Firearms, and Explosives' Munitions Import List.

-In 1996, the P.R.C. conducted military exercises in waters close to Taiwan in an apparent effort at intimidation.
+In 1996, the P.R.C. conducted military exercises in waters close to Taiwan in an apparent effort at intimidation, after Taiwan's former President, Lee Teng-huei made a private visit to the United States.
 The United States dispatched two aircraft carrier battle groups to the region.
-Subsequently, tensions in the Taiwan Strait diminished, and relations between the U.S. and China have improved, with increased high-level exchanges and progress on numerous bilateral issues, including human rights, nonproliferation, and trade.
-Former Chinese president Jiang Zemin visited the United States in the fall of 1997, the first state visit to the U.S. by a Chinese president since 1985.
-In connection with that visit, the two sides reached agreement on implementation of their 1985 agreement on Peaceful Nuclear Cooperation, as well as a number of other issues.
+Subsequently, tensions in the Taiwan Strait diminished, and relations between the United States and China have improved, with increased high-level exchanges and progress on numerous bilateral issues, including human rights, nonproliferation, and trade.
+Former Chinese president Jiang Zemin visited the United States in the fall of 1997, the first state visit to the United States by a Chinese president since 1985.
+In connection with that visit, the two sides reached agreement on implementation of their 1985 agreement on peaceful nuclear cooperation, as well as a number of other issues.
 Former President Clinton visited China in June 1998.
-He traveled extensively in China, and direct interaction with the Chinese people included live speeches and a radio show, allowing the President to convey first hand to the Chinese people a sense of American ideals and values.
+He traveled extensively in China, and direct interaction with the Chinese people included live speeches, press conference and a radio show, allowing the President to convey first-hand to the Chinese people a sense of American ideals and values.

 U.S.-China Economic Relations